AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

-Based on the results in \autoref{tab:abl_exp}, we can have the following observations regarding AGRAG:
+Based on the results in Table \ref{tab:abl_exp}, we can have the following observations regarding AGRAG:

+Firstly, AGRAG w.
+HR Only achieves the best indexing time efficiency, as it omit all graph related procedures.
+However, the lack of fine-grained information from graph make it suffer from sub-optimal performance especially on Creative Generation and Contextual Summarization tasks that require summarization to fine-grained information.

-Firstly, although AGRAG w.
+Secondly, although AGRAG w.
 LLM ER is more time and token-consuming, it still achieves worse performance compared to AGRAG.
-Based on the case study in \autoref{ssec:exp:case}.
 This is because the LLM entity extraction approach can produce hallucinated outputs that fail to conform to the expected entity extraction format, leading to decoding errors.
-In this scenario, current models either skip these entities or text chunks, resulting in incomplete knowledge, or construct graph with the hallucinated outputs, leading to low graph construction quality.
 This highlights the importance of substituting the LLM entity extraction method to avoid hallucination.

-Secondly, AGRAG w.o.
+Thirdly, AGRAG w.o.
 HR experiences a significant performance drop on the Contextual Summarization task and in the coverage score of the Creative Generation task.
 This is because it provides the LLM with only the reasoning path and its associated text chunks—while efficient, this limits the amount of supportive content available and restricts the model's ability to find sufficient grounded information.

-At last, AGRAG w.o.
-MCMI performs similarly to AGRAG on the Fact Retrieval and Complex Reasoning tasks.
+Fourthly, AGRAG w.o.
+MCMI performs similarly to AGRAG on the Fact Retrieval and Complex Reasoning tasks but consistently underperforms AGRAG on the more challenging Contextual Summarization and Creative Generation tasks.
 This is because its simple, tree-structured reasoning paths are insufficient to support queries from harder tasks, which may require the inclusion of cyclic structures or multiple answer nodes that are difficult to jointly capture within the Steiner tree framework.

+Lastly, AGRAG w.o.
+Cle. achieves suboptimal performance compared to AGRAG, especially in more complex Creative Generation and Contextual Summarization tasks, which require summarization to graph knowledge.
+In these scenarios, AGRAG needs the filter procedure to ensure the query-relatedness of retrieved triples, otherwise noise triples are included and affect the model summarization.
+Considering that omitting the query-related triplet filter can only marginally improve AGRAG's efficiency (reduce less than 1\% of time cost), we consider the triplet cleaning procedure to be worthwhile.

+We also show the breakdown time cost in Table \ref{tab:break_down_efficiency}, where the main time efficiency bottleneck of AGRAG is the LLM QA procedure, which were inevitably suffered by all LLM-based RAG methods, other procedures only lead to a marginal time cost increase.
+On Novel dataset, although the entity extraction procedure achieve higher time cost, according to \autoref{tab:abl_exp}, this cost can be even higher if we apply the LLM based entity extraction approach, because AGRAG w.
+LLM ER (which applies LLM entity extraction method) achieves higher time and token cost than AGRAG.